A Complete Study Guide for Personal Training Certification

 The length of time it takes to become a personal trainer depends on several factors.
 Mostly, it depends on how quickly you want to start working with clients.

-What Study Materials Are Included in ISSA’s Personal Trainer Coursework?
+What Materials Are Included in ISSA’s Study Guide for Personal Training Certification Course?

-When you buy an ISSA personal fitness trainer course, or any of our specialized certification programs, the certification exam is included in the price.
-Other certification programs charge separate fees for the study materials and exam.
+When you buy an ISSA personal fitness trainer course or other specialized certification program, the certification exam is included in the price.
+Other certification programs sometimes charge separate fees for the study materials and exam.

 The ISSA personal trainer certification program also includes the following: